History of Walter Payton in Timeline

 July 25, 1954: Claimed Date of Birth

-Throughout his life, Walter Payton claimed his date of birth to be July 25, 1954.
-This date was used in many of his early biographies.
-However, his actual date of birth was July 25, 1953.
+Throughout his life, Walter Payton had claimed his date of birth as July 25, 1954, a date that is cited in many of his early biographies, although his actual birthdate was July 25, 1953.

-On September 23, 1972, Walter Payton set a then-best SWAC single-game scoring record by rushing for seven touchdowns and two 2-point conversions for 46 points against Lane College.
+On September 23, 1972, Walter Payton set a then-best SWAC single-game scoring record by rushing for seven touchdowns and two 2-point conversions for 46 points as Jackson State beat Lane College, 72–0.
 He also set a school record with 279 rushing yards in the game.

-In 1972, the iconic Gale Sayers retired, after which The Bears endured several losing seasons until Payton joined the team.
+In 1972, Gale Sayers retired, after which the Chicago Bears endured several losing seasons.

-1973: School Record 24 Rushing Touchdowns and Black College Player of the Year
+1973: Black College Player of the Year Award

 1975: Started Professional Career with Chicago Bears

-In 1975, Walter Payton began his professional career with the Chicago Bears after being selected as the fourth overall pick in the NFL draft.
+In 1975, Walter Payton began his professional football career with the Chicago Bears, after being selected as the fourth overall pick in the 1975 NFL draft.

 1975: Graduation from Jackson State